 The Mazatlán Marathon is the annual destination for 10,000 runners, including many of the world's best

 Consistently rated one of the top 10 marathons in the world and celebrating its 20th anniversary this year, Maratón Pacífico Mazatlán has become one of the most important international long distance running events held anywhere.

-The full and half-marathons are limited to 10,000 participants, but this celebration of running draws many times that number to our port, this year to be held over the December 1-2 weekend.
+The full and half-marathons are limited to 10,000 participants, but this celebration of running draws many times that number to our port, this year from Friday November 29 until Sunday December 1, 2019.

 Video of Gran Maratón Pacífico Mazatlán